deleeuw/smacofManual/smacofVO/smacofVO.md

 ###ALS Stage 2

 In stage 2 we do one or more metric smacof iterations for given $\Delta_r$ to decrease the loss.
-We more or less ignore the fact that we are dealing with a rectangular matrix and use the weights to imbed the problem into a symmetric one (@heiser_deleeuw_A_79).
+We more or less ignore the fact that we are dealing with a rectangular matrix and use the weights to transform the problem into a symmetric one (as in @heiser_deleeuw_A_79).

 Thus for stage two purposes the loss function is
 $$